sonusindhu/mark-one/examples/Forms/Fieldset.md

 <FieldsetExample />
 ```

-Non Visible Border and Non Visible Legend example: The `isBorderVisible` property is set to `false,` the `legend` property is set to "Fieldset Legend," and the `isLegendVisible` property is set to `false.`
+Non Visible Border and Non Visible Legend example: The `isBorderVisible` property is set to `false,` the `legend` property is set to "Fieldset Legend," the `isLegendVisible` property is set to `false,` and the `isRequired` property is set to `true.`
 ```jsx
 import { useState } from 'react';
 import { Checkbox } from 'mark-one';